FOSDEM/website/content/interviews/2013-simo-sorce.markdown

 Q: Which client components do users need for identity management with FreeIPA?

 FreeIPA is a fully RFC2307bis compliant directory mated to a Kerberos KDC at its core, so any standard LDAP/Krb client can be used, and we also have a NIS compatible mode.
-However the best and more feature-rich client we recommend is SSSD which is a spin-off of the FreeIPA project itself and is available in most distributions now.
+However the best and more feature-rich client we recommend is [SSSD](https://fedorahosted.org/sssd/) which is a spin-off of the FreeIPA project itself and is available in most distributions now.

 Q: The IPA in FreeIPA stands for "Identity, Policy and Audit", but the project seems to focus on the identity and policy components.
 Why was the audit component deferred?

-Each of these 3 areas is in some way fundamental for a complete Identity Management system, each area is also a huge complex one on its own right.
+Each of these three areas is in some way fundamental for a complete Identity Management system, each area is also a huge complex one on its own right.
 We Started with the 'I' of IPA, and only later we added some components of the 'P', the policy related features.
 Audit, the 'A', is something we really want to look at soon, but it is an area that is quite complex and peculiar.
 Because lack of integrated auditing features do not prevent an IdM system from working we decided to defer work on it just out of necessity.
 Auditing can be done through external log aggregation and analyzers, which is what is currently already done with Linux systems, so we felt working on this area was not as urgent as getting a decent I and P.

 Q: Which new features can we expect in FreeIPA in 2013?